flatironinstitute/neurosift/README.md

 Please report any issues or suggest features on the [GitHub issue tracker](https://github.com/flatironinstitute/neurosift/issues).

+You can also use [Discussions](https://github.com/flatironinstitute/neurosift/discussions) to ask questions about how to use Neurosift or enhance your experience with it, share ideas and feedback that can help improve Neurosift, or discuss any related topics.

 ## Contributing

 We welcome feedback and code contributions.
 Please submit a pull request or open an issue.